Equidistribution of rational subspaces and their shapes: The dynamical version of the theorem in codimension 2

 for every $x \in B_1$ by Birkhoff's ergodic theorem.
 As $\mathsf{X}_2$ is trivial, there is a $\mu_2$-conull set $B_2$ with $T_2(x) = x$ for all $x \in B_2$.
 We let $B = B_1 \times B_2$ and note that $B$ has full measure as it is the intersection of the full-measure sets $B_1 \times X_2$ and $X_1 \times B_2$ (we use here that $\nu$ is a joining).
 Therefore,

 as claimed. \end{proof}

 We aim to apply Lemma~\ref{lem:disjointnessfromtrivial} to any weak${}^\ast$-limit $\mu$ of the measures in Theorem~\ref{thm:dyn dim2}.
 Thus, we need to establish some invariance of the latter.
-Let $p$ be as in the definition of admissability.
+Let $p$ be as in the definition of admissibility.